laserbat/flow/README.md

     gcc -Ofast flow3.c -o flow3
     ./flow3 | aplay -c2 -r44100

-Feel free to play around with \#define's in source code to find a variation that sounds best for you!
+Feel free to play around with \#define's in source code to find a variation that sounds best to you!

 ## Troubleshooting